tgaborit/C-atan/README.md

 # The Settlers of Catan

-This project consists in a videoludic adaptation of the board game **The Settlers of Catan**, as part of our studies in the Electronics and Computer Engineering department, at the INSA Rennes engineering school, France.
-It has been written in C.
+This project consists in a videoludic adaptation of the board game **The Settlers of Catan**.
+It has been developed in C, as part of our studies in the Electronics and Computer Engineering department, at the INSA Rennes engineering school, situated in France.
-This game, in french language, follows the rules of the original board game.
+This video game, in french language, follows the rules of the original board game.
 Each player takes turns on the same computer.

 ![screenshot](documents/screenshot.png)